BioplatformsAustralia/dataportal-usersupport/programmatic_access.md

 5. The `tmp/` folder contains:

    - `*_md5sum.txt`, where the * indicates the name of the downloaded data package
    - `*_urls.txt`, where the * indicates the urls for each data set in the downloaded package

 6. `download.py`, `download.ps1` and `download.sh` are scripts in Python, Powershell and bash

    - `download.py`: Python 3 script, which when executed will download the files, and then checksum them.
 This is supported on all platforms (Windows, Linux, MacOS).
 Requires Python 3 and the `requests` module to be installed.

    - `download.ps1`: Windows PowerShell script, which when executed will download the files, and then checksum them.
 This is supported on a Microsoft system, and uses only PowerShell.

    - `download.sh`: UNIX shell script,  which when executed will download the files, and then checksum them.
 This is supported on any Linux or MacOS/BSD system, so long as `curl` is installed.

-7. When you run `donwload.py`, `download.sh` or `download.ps1`, it will provide instructions to set up your API key
+7. When you run `download.py`, `download.sh` or `download.ps1`, it will provide instructions to set up your API key
 8. Set up API key
 9. Run `downloads.sh` or `downloads.ps1` again
 10. The data should now download and checksum

-## Common Issues and Problems
+### Common Issues and Problems

-### download.sh - MD5 sums do not validate correctly and files are not correct size
+#### download.sh - MD5 sums do not validate correctly and files are not correct size

 * Check that you are running a recent version of curl.
 The Bioplatforms Data Portal requires version 7.58 or later (due to a bug fix with the Authorization header).
 Run `curl --version` to check.
 * Check that your PATH contains the correct version of curl.
 Run `which curl` to check.

 ---

----

-# Download via R/Python/bash
+## Programmatic Download via R/Python/bash

 The Bioplatforms Data Portal is based upon [CKAN](https://ckan.org/), an open source platform for sharing metadata and data.
 CKAN provides Application Programming Interfaces (APIs) which allow computer software to interact with the portal.
 It is possible for software to programmatically do everything you can do manually by using the portal in your web browser - including searching for data, downloading data, and even uploading data.

 This guide covers access to the portal using the R and Python programming languages, and via the command shell on your desktop computer (`bash` or `zsh`.)

-## Getting started
+### Getting started

 When your computer program connects to the portal, it must identify itself.
 It will do this by sending an 'API key'.
 You can find this key on the portal.